Filip Rajevac: Budućnost Krušik

 After the merger of two Valjevo clubs, Budućnost, and Krušik, Rajevac returned to his home town and joined FK Budućnost Krušik 2014.
 Rajevac played all 15 fixtures, and was the best team scorer in the first half of 2014–15 season.
 He scored 4 goals against Pobeda Beloševac in 11th fixture, when he scored a spectacular goal from a bicycle kick, and also 1 from penalty.
 2 goals scored against Bane in 2nd fixture, including 1 penalty, and against GFK Jasenica in 6th fixture, both from penalties.
 He also scored a goals against Jošanica in the 1st, Šumadija 1903 in 3rd, Jedinstvo Ub in 12th and Šumadija Aranđelovac in 14th fixture.
 He also played matches against Sloga Požega in 4th, Polet Ljubić in 5th, Karađorđe Topola in 7th, Zvižd in 8th, Rudar Kostolac in 9th, Loznica in 10th, Smederevo in 13th, and Železničar Lajkovac in the 15th, fixture of Serbian League West.
 He left the club after the first half of season.

 Siarka Tarnobrzeg

 Filip moved to Poland on the beginning of 2015, and joined Siarka Tarnobrzeg for 6 months.
-He debuted for his new team on the 8 March 2015, in a 3:1 loss against Znicz Pruszków.
+He debuted for his new team on 8 March 2015, in a 3:1 loss against Znicz Pruszków.
 After that, he played 6 more matches until the end of season, but without goals.